jama5262/MPESA-Biz-No-Detector/README.md

 # MPESA-Biz-No-Detector

-The descrption of library
+An android detection library that uses Azure Computer Vision Read API to detect MPESA business and/or account numbers

 Examples

 ## Demos
+Put demos here

 ## Prerequisite
+- Understanding of Microsoft Azure
 - An Azure subscription - Create one for free
-- Once you have your Azure subscription, create a `Computer Vision resource` in the Azure portal to get your key and endpoint.
-After it deploys, click `Go to resource`.
+- Once you have your Azure subscription, create a `Computer Vision resource` in the Azure portal to get your `key` and `endpoint`.
+After it deploys, click Go to resource.
-You will need the `key` and `endpoint` from the resource you create to connect your application to the Computer Vision service.
+You will need the `key` and `endpoint` from the resource you created to connect your application to the Computer Vision service.
 You can use the free pricing tier (F0) to try the service, and upgrade later to a paid tier for production.

 ## Installation